What is self-funded insurance?

 Who uses self-funded insurance?

 As businesses in all industries face the challenge of finding affordable health insurance year after year, many are discovering that self-funded insurance offers a smarter and more cost-effective alternative to buying traditional fully insured health insurance coverage.
-This has proven to be true for both private and public employers.
+This has proven to be true for both private and public employees.

 Self-funded insurance is popular across businesses of all shapes and sizes, but ideal candidates are medium-to-large-size companies with more than 100 employees looking for greater control over their health plan spending.
 This approach allows them to be more flexible in designing a benefits package that meets the unique needs of their employees.